nebelorz/New-World-Auto-Fishing/README.md

 - Skip the "uncommon fish" animation
 - Repair at custom number of casts
 - Reel the most effective way possible
+---

 ## Getting started

-### Prerequisites
+### Prerequisites 🔴

-You'll need Python3 to run.
+You'll need [Python3](https://www.python.org/downloads/) to run.
+You'll need [pyAutoGUI](https://pypi.org/project/PyAutoGUI/), [pyDirectInput](https://pypi.org/project/PyDirectInput/) and [pyGetWindow](https://pypi.org/project/PyGetWindow/) Python libraries.

 The images have been taken with a 1920*1080 resolution, so you should use the same resolution to avoid any errors.

+### Console LOG 🔴
+The "console.bat" displays useful information like how many casts made so far, casts until next repair and successfully completion of steps.
+If you have a second monitor you should drag it there, if not, I reccommend using [AutoHotkey](https://www.autohotkey.com/) but any of [these](https://www.howtogeek.com/196958/the-3-best-ways-to-make-a-window-always-on-top-on-windows/) methods will work.

+### Key Bindings 🔴
-The key bindings in-game are set to default, which are the following and the only ones used:
+The key bindings in-game are set to default, but you can change them at "config.py" file.
+By default are the following :
 ~~~
 E       -> Use
 Space   -> Jump